xunhuweb/WeiXin-Payments-for-WooCommerce/readme.txt

 Your online store must use WooCommerce platform (free wordpress plugin).
 Once you installed and activated WooCommerce, you may install and activate WeChat Payments for WooCommerce.

-= Features: =
+= Features for free Version: =
-* Only support weChat payment through website on PC
+* Only support WeChat payment through website on PC
 * Support weChat payment through scan QR code
 * If payment completed,will automatically redirect to order recevied page
 * Support pay again with pending orders
+* You can settings do not display WeChat payment in Mobile

 = GitHub: =
 * Project url in GitHub: https://github.com/xunhuweb/WeiXin-Payments-for-WooCommerce